-In 1987 she moved to Wexford, where she enjoys a busy life with her husband and two boys.
+In 1987 she moved to Wexford, where she enjoyed a busy life with her husband and two boys.

 Sue’s early years as a composer saw many pieces published by GIA, and in 2001, her “Mass of Thanksgiving” won 1st prize in RTE’s (Ireland’s State broadcaster) National Church Music competition.

 Commissions in the late 90’s and early years of the new millennium brought about a change of direction in Sue’s work.